mmennis/SymfonyPetClinic/README.md

 ### c) Then populate the PetClinic database using this command:

     php app/console petclinic:populate

+This command has options to control how many owners and vets are generated.
+See

+    php app/console petclinic:populate -h

 This can take a while depending on how many pet owners and vets are requested.